eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 Installation
 -------------
-1. Confirm Enhanced Notes are enabled, Lightning Experience is enabled and MyDomain has been configured.
+1. Confirm Enhanced Notes are enabled, Lightning Experience is enabled and MyDomain has been deployed.
 2. Deploy from github.
 3. Allow read/write access to all fields in the Shared_File__c custom object for the profile of the users that will be sharing the Salesforce files.